Eric Brady: Storylines

-Eric starts dating Jennifer Horton, who knows Nicole was nervous over something when she left town, but never tells Eric.
+Eric starts dating Jennifer Horton, who knows Nicole was nervous over something when she left town but never tells Eric.
 Eric asks Jen to marry him.
 Jen finds out (from Eve) that Brady forced Nicole out of town, and that is why she left Eric.
-She waits months to tell him (after years before telling Nicole you cannot base a relationship on a lie) finally she lets him know, and he runs out on her, devastated that she lied to him for so long about Nicole.
-He confronts Brady who admits its true, then begs Maggie to tell him if she knows where Nicole is.
-Jen knowing she never had Eric, gives back her ring.
-Maggie finds out its true what Brady and victor did, so tells Eric where Nicole is.
-Eric runs there, only to find that Xander, has forced Nicole to marry him, or he would tell her secret to the police.
-She is the one that (while drugged) killed Dimos.
-Eric and Nicole plan to escape, and need to find the proof Xander has on Nicole.
+She waits months to tell him (after years before telling Nicole you cannot base a relationship on a lie) before finally letting him know, and he runs out on her, devastated that she lied to him for so long about Nicole.
+He confronts Brady, who admits it's true, then begs Maggie to tell him if she knows where Nicole is.
+Jen, knowing she never had Eric, gives back her ring.
+Maggie finds out it's true what Brady and Victor did, so he tells Eric where Nicole is.
+Eric runs there, only to find that Xander has forced Nicole to marry him, or he would tell her secret to the police.
+She is the one who (while drugged) killed Deimos.
+Eric and Nicole plan to escape and need to find the proof Xander has on Nicole.
 Only to get caught by Xander, and then in a warehouse fire, Nicole gets trapped in an explosion.
 Eric vows to stay with her, only to get knocked out by Brady and dragged out.
 Nicole is M.I.A and presumed dead.
-Later Kristen returns in a Nicole mask, and pretends to be Nicole to lure Brady to bed and get pregnant.
-Xander and Kristen work together to kidnap holly, and fake her death.
+Later, Kristen returns in a Nicole mask and pretends to be Nicole to lure Brady to bed and get pregnant.
+Xander and Kristen work together to kidnap Holly and fake her death.
 Allowing "fake" Nicole to blame Eric.
 When it is found out that the real Nicole and Holly are alive and being held by Kristen, Eric goes to look for Nicole.
 Nicole and Holly then return to Salem with Eric's help, and they rekindle their relationship.
 Over a year later, Eric breaks up with Nicole after he finds out that she knew that he was the father of Sarah's baby, Mackenzie.
 They later reconcile after Eric forgives Nicole, but further heartbreak follows, as it is revealed that Mackenzie is actually the daughter of Brady and Kristen, who was switched at birth by Xander, as the real baby had died, leaving Eric devastated.
 Later that year, he and Nicole finally marry.
-In September 2020, Eric leaves Salem to return to the Congo in an effort to help residents following a string of misfortunate events.
+In September 2020, Eric leaves Salem to return to the Congo in an effort to help residents after a string of misfortunate events.